axhan/C_pico_skelett/README.md

 # C_pico_skelett
-Skeleton project in C for Raspberry Pi Pico
+Skeleton project in C (using some C23 features) for Raspberry Pi Pico.

 ### Regenerate build files: